 Such messages may be requested from CER by calling 336.758.5237.
-CER is also available to provide editorial assistance and advice on content.
+CER also is available to provide editorial assistance and advice on content.

 Because a variety of administrative offices across campus also need to communicate with their own constituencies using the University’s broadcast email system, a selected number of “permissions” are granted by Information Systems with approval from Communications and External Relations.
 Information Systems also provides instruction for those granted permissions to utilize the broadcast lists and maintains the written processes for managing these lists.
 This collaborative process provides the flexibility needed by campus leadership to authorize specific messages to the people for whom these individuals have oversight.

 Specifically, the Provost, Vice Presidents, Dean of the College, and the Deans of any Reynolda Campus schools (Graduate, Divinity, Business, Law) and their designates may send broadcast e-mails to relevant constituencies associated with their administrative and academic offices.

 - The Provost may send broadcast e-mails to faculty, staff and students.